Why did you choose to pursue a career as an architect?

 What impact does your background have on your work?

-I am currently living in London, yet, being born and raised in Colombia, my country is ever-present in mind and my work.
-And, with ‘country’, I do not mean the nation.
-I mean my first sight of the fascinatingly intricate, colorful, and vibrant streets of El Curubo self-built informal settlement, accompanied by Don Enersto’s confusion about the overtly diverse façade styles of all of his immigrant neighbors’ houses.
-I mean the sensation of the sand in-between my toes underneath the spacious palm-tree maloca where my father used to throw parranda vallenata celebrations with aguardiente shots, and where the walls aligned to reveal the backdrop of the sunset behind the Caribbean Sea and the snow-capped Sierra Nevada mountain.
-I mean the sound of my aunt Clarita’s raspy gypsy voice singing about her bohemian nights in Cartagena, while I ate hormigas culonas under the rustic wooden roof of her casona beneath the starry sky of Chicamocha Canyon.
+I am currently living in London, yet, being born and raised in Colombia, my country is ever-present in my mind and work.
+With ‘country’ I do not mean the nation, I mean my first sight of the fascinatingly intricate, colourful, and vibrant streets of El Curubo’s self-built informal settlement, accompanied by Don Enersto’s confusion about the overtly diverse facade styles of all of his immigrant neighbours’ houses.
+I mean the sensation of the sand in between my toes underneath the spacious palm-tree maloca where my father used to throw parranda vallenata celebrations with aguardiente shots, and where the walls aligned to reveal the backdrop of the sunset behind the Caribbean Sea and the snow-capped Sierra Nevada mountain.
+I mean the sound of my aunt Clarita’s raspy gipsy voice singing about her bohemian nights in Cartagena, while I ate hormigas culonas under the rustic wooden roof of her casona, beneath the starry sky of Chicamocha Canyon.
 I mean the long sentences filled with meaning that we all read on Gabo’s Cien Años de Soledad, and that are so uncommon and disliked in English-speaking countries.
 I mean the architecture, the land, the culture, the people, but, most of all, the details.
 And so, even when I try to author a simple design, I will always find myself attempting to harmonize a plethora of diverse arguments, strategies, and details that, unequivocally, shape my architecture.

 How do you envision the future of your industry?
 What do you see as the most significant difficulties and opportunities?